2021 Maricopa County presidential ballot audit: July 15 hearing on preliminary findings

 Logan also noted about 168,000 ballots with faulty printing that caused the print on the front and back to be slightly misaligned, which he claimed could cause voters to cast ballots for the wrong candidate if voting machine ink bleeds through the ballot, or if a Sharpie marker is used.
 He said the voting machines used "a lot of very thin paper stock", though the paper was among the types recommended by the vendor of the voting machines that print completed ballots.
-An independent audit months before the election ran 1.5 million test ballots through the voting machines; two ballots jammed in the tabulators but the test vote was found to be accurate.
-The county said it used 80lb Vote Secure paper for all mail-in and in-person ballots, and before the election said it would provide polling places with fine-tipped Sharpies because they had the fastest-drying ink to minimize smudged ballots.
+An independent audit months before the election ran 1.5 million test ballots through the voting machines; two ballots jammed in the tabulators, but the test vote was found to be accurate.
+The county said it used 80lb Vote Secure paper for all mail-in and in-person ballots and, before the election, said it would provide polling places with fine-tipped Sharpies because they had the fastest-drying ink to minimize smudged ballots.
 Logan acknowledged the matter required further analysis, though election experts said bleed-through does not affect the vote count because of printing alignment issues, and a bipartisan process had been in place to flag and examine unreadable ballots.
-Logan also claimed to have an affidavit asserting that signature verification standards had been progressively relaxed during the election until "they were just told to let every single mail-in ballot through", which Republican county recorder Stephen Richer strongly denied.
-Neither county officials nor Senate Democrats were permitted to participate in Logan's presentation.
+Logan also claimed to have an affidavit asserting that signature verification standards had been progressively relaxed during the election until "they were just told to let every single mail-in ballot through," which Republican county recorder Stephen Richer strongly denied, even though in 2019 leading up to the 2020 election, Richer himself while campaigning for his seat conducted a partisan audit airing unfounded election fraud claims with anecdotal evidence and affidavits.
+Neither county officials nor Arizona Senate Democrats were permitted to participate in Logan's presentation.